jdghy/sturdy-lamp/README.md

 // Long running service which will:

-	1.Monitor multiple folders.
+	1.Monitor multiple folders parallelly
-	2.When files appaers in those folders
+	2.When files appears in those folders
 	3.The service picks up the file and process is somehow and then delete it.

-# Attribute required to achive this
+# Attribute required to achieve this
 	1.Service must be parallel in order to monitor multiple folders 2.Must supprot responsive shutdown.